-What is the history of the Internet of Things?
+History of the Internet of Things?

-Since then, IoT evolved heavily as more and more technology was created and as more technological methods of communications came on board.
+Since then, IoT has evolved heavily as more and more technology was created and as more technological methods of communications came on board.
 Among the communication tools that help support the Internet of Things are;

 - The internet

 - Wireless Sensor Networks

 Many don’t know what it is, but like it or not, it’ll probably be part of your future.
 You might already be using it.